 Section 1: Establishing a Baseline – What You Know About Your Social Performance

 Start by quantifying current performance so every decision becomes measurable.
-A reliable baseline combines channel-level engagement metrics with a content-level inventory that links topics and formats to outcomes.
-That lets teams see which topics, formats, and posting cadences actually move the needle rather than guessing.
+A solid baseline combines engagement metrics at the channel level with a content inventory that connects topics and formats to outcomes.
+This helps teams understand which topics, formats, and posting schedules actually make a difference instead of guessing.

-Begin with core metrics and simple calculations: engagement rate = `(total engagements / total impressions) * 100`, reach and impressions from platform insights, and Share of Voice (SOV) estimated by comparing your mentions or impressions to the total category volume you can observe.
+Begin with core metrics and simple calculations: engagement rate = (total engagements / total impressions) 100, reach and impressions from platform insights, and Share of Voice (SOV) estimated by comparing your mentions or impressions to the total category volume you can observe.
 Channel nuances matter: short-form video often shows higher engagement rates but lower average watch time per asset, while long-form video and long posts drive deeper time-on-content and conversion signals.
-Use these baseline measures to predict which content types will scale when optimized.
+Use these basic measures to predict which types of content will grow when improved.

 Tools & materials